-This is for two reasons: 1: To avoid all the dog shit, and 2: To see all the interesting things at street level, like chasse-roues (see below), the things that once protected the walls from wagon wheels.
+This is for two reasons: 1: To avoid all the dog poop, and 2: To see all the interesting things at street level, like chasse-roues (see below), the things that once protected the walls from wagon wheels.
 There’s just so much going on beneath your very nose.

 3. Say bonjour to everyone

 Trust me on this, if you want to make a good impression, just say bonjour all the time, no matter how bad your pronunciation is.
 Even if you just say it like “Bon Jaw” it will still open doors.
 People have written whole books about the importance of this word, and they’re exactly right.
 Now, add a “ca va?” afterwards and the city is yours.

 Become an expert on the ca va thing and maybe you can get the rare six-in-a-row, as demonstrated below.